andrewT60/Getting-And-Cleaning-Data/CodeBook.md

 and *std* in it.
 The column names of tidy data set table will show this naming convention.

+* The dataset meets the Tidy requirement.
+That is, each variable you measured is in 1 column.
+Also,  each different observation of that variable is stored in a different row

 * Data types of the 88 columns

 1. column 1  one of the following character strings: